-The Monash Population Profile provides a snapshot of population characteristics that includes the most recently available Monash specific information from the most recent Census (2016) and Victorian Population Health Survey (2018) available at the time of writing.
+The Monash Population Profile provides a snapshot of population characteristics that includes information from the most recent Census (2016) and Victorian Population Health Survey (2018) available at the time of writing.
 Data will be progressively updated as it becomes available.